Updated november 2025

 Coaching isn't for leaders who are struggling.

-It's for leaders whose jobs have outgrown their habits — and whose teams are feeling it.
+It's for leaders whose jobs outgrew their playbook — and their teams are starting to feel it."

 Capable, credible, stuck.
 What worked at the last level isn't translating.
 The gap between effort and impact is growing.